yukingx/nnarch.github.io/index.md

 ### New Publication
 - <p align="justify"> (New) We have submitted a new journal paper regarding inference acceleration on edges. </p>
 - <p align="justify"> (New) We are working on drafting to submit our new paper in BMVC 2022. <!--(https://britishmachinevisionassociation.github.io/bmvc)--> <!-- (AI Top-Tier, H5-index 105) --></p>
+- <p align="justify"> (New) As a result of Edge AI Winter Intership Program 2022, We are working on drafting to submit our new paper in a domestic journal. </p>
 - <p align="justify"> (AI Top-Tier, H5-Index 112) Jong-Ryul Lee, Yong-Ju Lee, and Yong-Hyuk Moon, "Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring," in the proceedings of The 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), November 7, 2021. </p>
    <!-- - [Paper](https://aclanthology.org/2021.findings-emnlp.372.pdf) <br> -->
    <!-- - [Code](https://github.com/etri-edgeai/nn-comp-discblock) <br> -->
 - <p align="justify"> (AI Top-Tier, H5-index 197) Jungyong Park, Yong-Hyuk Moon, and Yong-Ju Lee, "Efficient Approximation of Filters for High-Accuracy Binary Convolutional Neural Networks," European Conference on Computer Vision (ECCV) 2020 (LNCS 12539), v.12539, pp.71-84. </p>
 - <p align="justify"> (IEEE, SCOPUS-indexd) Yong-Hyuk Moon and Yong-Ju Lee, "A Practical Dense-to-Sparse Learning for a Manageable Object Detector on the Ground," to appear in the proceedings of the 12th International Conference on ICT Convergence (ICTC) 2021, October 20-22, 2021.  </p>
 - <p align="justify"> (IEEE, SCOPUS-indexd) Jong-Ryul Lee and Yong-Hyuk Moon, "An Empirical Study on Channel Pruning through Residual Connections," to appear in the proceedings of the 12th International Conference on ICT Convergence (ICTC) 2021, October 20-22, 2021. </p>
 - <p align="justify"> (IEEE, SCOPUS-indexd) Jungyong Park, Jong-Ryul Lee, and Yong-Hyuk Moon, "Improved Early Exiting Activation to Accelerate Edge Inference," to appear in the proceedings of the 12th International Conference on ICT Convergence (ICTC) 2021, October 20-22, 2021.  </p>
 - <p align="justify"> (IEEE, SCOPUS-indexd) Jiyeon Kim, Yong-Ju Lee, and Yong-Hyuk Moon, "Enhancing the Data Regularization Effect with Randomly Combined Features for Object Detection," to appear in the proceedings of the 12th International Conference on ICT Convergence (ICTC) 2021, October 20-22, 2021.  </p>

 ### Internship Programs
 <!-- 인턴 수행과정(최종발표자료, 구현코드/실험결과(Repo), 발표사진, 연구사진, 기념사진 등) 서브페이지 작성 -->
 <!-- 본 내용을 etri-edgeai.github.io 에도 동일하게 구성하여 홍보실적 2건으로 구성 -->
-- <p align="justify"> <span style="color:blue"> (New) We are now planning to schedule "<em> Edge AI Summer Intership Program 2022 associated with UST </em> " </span> <p align="justify">
+- <p align="justify"> <span style="color:blue"> (New) We are now planning to schedule "<em> Edge AI Summer Intership Program 2022 associated with UST </em> " </span>
+- <p align="justify"> <span style="color:blue"> (New) We are now planning to schedule "<em> Edge AI Summer Intership Program 2022 at ETRI </em> " </span>
 - <p align="justify"> (2022.01.03~2022.02.25) Edge AI Winter Intership Program 2022 associated with UST, (Interns: Jungmo Kim and Seongwoo Kim)</p>
 - <p align="justify"> (2022.01.01~2022.02.28) Edge AI Winter Intership Program 2022 associated with ETRI (Interns: Eunji Kim, Eunkyeoung Kim, and Seungwoo Roh)</p>